cyocum/cyocum.github.io/_posts/2020-06-30-Making-IrishGen-SPARQL-Part-II.md

 is encountering both Triplestores.
 A second and more pressing problem is that expanding nodes in the face of reasoning can cause a query that a user's laptop cannot finish in a reasonable time or finish at all in the face of the query timeout restrictions.
+Although, in larger server based installations, it would be possible.
 In Stardog, this can be overcome by turning reasoning off when doing an exploration of the graph if the query does not return in a reasonable time but this limits what is possible.
 It is up to the user's discretion to understand what their query involves and what compromises they are willing to tolerate.

 To set the Stardog parameter "Query All Graphs" to true in Stardog Studio, the user will need to go to "Databases" then select their database from the list of databases.
-In the right hand pane, the user will need to choose "Properties".
+In the right-hand pane, the user will need to choose "Properties".
 In the search box directly below the "Properties" header, type "query all".
 This will cause the option to appear and the user can then check the checkbox to enable "Query